AbdielCortes/FBU-App/README.md

 - [ ] User can follow other accounts
 - [ ] User in their home feed can see posts from the accounts that they follow
 - [ ] When posting user can select between making a regular post or a sell post
+- [ ] Private messages

 **Optional Nice-to-have Stories**

 - [ ] Multi image posts
 - [ ] Profile customization options (creation of separate collections in their profiles)
 - [ ] Commenting on posts
-- [ ] Private messages

 ### 2. Screen Archetypes

-* Login - User signs up / logs in into their account
+* Login - User Logs in into their account
    * User can select to mainting their account logged in so they don't have to do it every time the open the app.
+* Sign Up - User creates account
+   * User inputs all their information and creates an account.
 * Home Feed
    * Shows posts from the accounts that the user is following, uses table view.
 * Post Details